 Some years ago, we found the video below from a story on the National Public Radio (NPR) website about an informational video that explained a physical process.
 The video was created by a college student named Dan Quinn.
 Mr. Quinn has a YouTube channel where he publishes videos he creates, and one is a really interesting piece on why wine “cries” in a glass.

 We decided to write more about that video for our “things from everyday life that related to job training” series below.
-For more articles in this series, check out this article on visual design and airline tickets and this article on humor in pre-flight safety videos.

 We returned to this video today for a couple reasons.